Random Periodic Processes, Periodic Measures and Ergodicity: Introduction

 Physicists have attempted to study random perturbations to periodic solutions for some time.
-They used first linear approximations or asymptotic expansions in a small noise regime, e.g. see \cite{kampen},\cite{knoblock}.
-The approach in \cite{knoblock} was to seek $Y(t+\tau,\omega)$ returning to a neighbourhood of $Y(t,\omega)$ for each noise realisation, where $\tau>0$ is a fixed number.
-This suggests that almost surely each sample path is in a neighbourhood of its expectation, which is not far from the original unperturbed periodic path.
-This reveals certain information about the "periodicity" under small noise perturbations.
-However, in many situations, the sample path may not stay in a small neighbourhood of its expectation due to large uncertainty, while its expectation is still periodic.
-One of the obstacles to make a systematic progress was the lack of a rigorous mathematical definition and appropriate mathematical tools.
+They used first order linear approximations or asymptotic expansions in a small noise regime, e.g. see \cite{knobloch}.
+The approach in \cite{knobloch} was to seek $Y(t+\tau,\omega)$ returning to a neighbourhood of $Y(t,\omega)$ for each noise realisation, where $\tau>0$ is a fixed number.
+This suggests that almost surely each sample path is in a neighbourhood of its mean, which is not far from the original unperturbed periodic path.
+This reveals certain information about the ``periodicity" under small noise perturbations.
+However, in many situations, the sample path may not always stay in a small neighbourhood of its mean even when noise is small.
+One of the obstacles to make more progress was the lack of a rigorous mathematical definition and appropriate mathematical tools.
+There were some scattering attempts in mathematics literature raising and discussing random periodic orbits for time-one mappings (\cite{klunger}).
+Our work provides a systematic approach applicable for both time-one mappings (\cite{lian}) and flows.